GenadiKozarev/react-tailwind-vite-ai-frequency-website/README.md

 ## <a name="features">🔋 Features</a>

-👉 **Beautiful Sections**: Includes hero, services, features, how to use, roadmap, pricing, footer, and header.

 👉 **Parallax Animations**: Engaging effects triggered by mouse movement and scrolling

 👉 **Complex UI Geometry**: Utilizes tailwindcss for intricate shapes like circular feature displays, grid lines, and side lines.